Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Main Results

 A special case where Assumption \ref{as:unbiased} is satisfied is when $\{Y_k\}$ is a sequence of i.i.d. random variables.
-In fact, Assumption \ref{as:unbiased} can be relaxed to $\| \mathbb{E}[F(x_k,Y_k) \mid \mathcal{F}_k] - \Bar{F}(x_k) \|_c \leq L_1 \left\|x_k - x^*\right\|_c$ a.s. for all $k\geq 0$, for some small enough constant $L_1$.
-For SA with general biased perturbation (a popular example of which is when $\{Y_k\}$ is an ergodic Markov chain), establishing high probability bounds is a future direction.
+Assumption \ref{as:unbiased} can be relaxed to $\| \mathbb{E}[F(x_k,Y_k) \mid \mathcal{F}_k] - \Bar{F}(x_k) \|_c \leq L \left\|x_k - x^*\right\|_c$ a.s. for all $k\geq 0$, for some small enough constant $L>0$.
+For SA with generally biased perturbation (a typical example of which is when $\{Y_k\}$ is a Markov chain), establishing high-probability bounds is a future direction.
 That being said, existing results that allow biased perturbation all require $\{x_k\}$ being bounded a.s. by a deterministic constant, such as $Q$-learning and ergodic mirror descent.
-See Table \ref{tab:summary} for more details.